nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 📦 Feature | 2025-05-25 | Enhanced visualization and comparison views

+- Updated the compare-view.tsx and visualize-view.tsx components in the auq_frontend
+- Improved the user interface and functionality for better user experience
+- Leveraged React's powerful state and props system to manage data and component rendering

+This update will provide users with a more intuitive and interactive way to compare and visualize data.
+It is a significant step towards our goal of making data analysis more accessible and user-friendly.

 ## 📄 Docs | 2025-05-25 | Update git_history.md

 - Modified the file shared/scripts/data/git_history.md